 Making a planning application

-Planning application forms and guidance notes can also be obtained from the Planning Control Team (Tel: 01792 635701).
+Application forms and guidance notes can also be obtained from the planning control team.
 We will need details of the proposed scheme to ensure the appropriate application pack is sent out.
 The application pack will contain the relevant application forms, together with guidance notes advising the applicant of the information required with the application, and the number of copies that need to be submitted.
-A scale of planning application fees is available to view via: Scale of Fees (PDF, 51kb)Opens new window.

 Environmental Impact Assessment (EIA)

 Proposals which are likely to give rise to significant environmental effects must be accompanied by an environmental statement.
 This looks at the potential environmental effects of the proposals and the scope for modifying or mitigating them.
 It is at the pre-application stage that consideration of the need for an EIA should take place.
 The formal process undertaken by the planning authority in determining whether an EIA is required is known as a 'screening opinion'.